Submitty/submitty.github.io/_docs/developer/automated_grading.md

    `"default"`.
 The capabilities can be any string, and customized to your courses and hardware.

-   _NOTE: You may chose to do no autograding on the primary machine and ship all autograding tasks to the worker machines by specifying `num_autograding_workers` to be zero for the `"primary"` machine._
+   _NOTE: You may specify that no autograding should be done on the primary machine and instead ship all autograding tasks to the worker machines by specifying `num_autograding_workers` to be zero for the `"primary"` machine._

-2. Setting up the worker machine:
+2. Setting up the worker machine(s):

    1. Download the Submitty github repository and run the installation scripts for the worker machine.